 Upward Bound is a federally-funded college preparatory program that offers assistance to high school students that are either lower income or will be first generation college graduates.
-The focus is to develop skills needed for post-secondary education and help students graduate from high school and enter college.
+The focus is on helping students graduate from high school and enter college.

 During the academic year, Upward Bound holds at least five Saturday Seminars and a number of team meetings at the high schools.
 These events cover content in the core subject areas, as well as career planning, college exploration, SAT/ACT preparation, guest speakers, trips to educational locations throughout Oregon, and a variety of team building activities.

-- Year-round tutoring and/or study groups in a variety of subjects.
+- Year-round tutoring and/or study groups in a variety of subjects

-- Trips to college campuses and cultural events throughout the state.
+- Trips to college campuses and cultural events throughout the state

-- Community service opportunities to build college portfolios.
+- Community service opportunities to build college portfolios

-- A close-knit group of peers.
+- A close-knit group of peers

 View / Download Upward Bound Application